-Nicky is an Imperial College Research Fellow within the Cardiovascular Genetics and Genomics team, using bioinformatics and large genomic datasets to study the contribution of rare variants to human disease.
+Nicky is an Imperial College Research Fellow using bioinformatics and large genomic datasets to study the contribution of rare variants to human disease.

-Nicky's current research uses sequence constraint in large reference datasets to identify deleterious variants in non-coding regions with effects on translation efficiency and a role in (cardiovascular) disease.
+Nicky's current research harnesses sequence constraint in large reference datasets, such as the genome aggregation database (gnomAD), to identify deleterious variants in non-coding regions with effects on translation efficiency and a role in disease.

 Other areas of interest include:

 - Using large reference datasets to identify variants too common to cause disease

 - Increasing consistency and reproducibility in interpretation of genetic variants associated with inherited cardiac conditions (ICCs; cardioclassifier.org)

 Prior to her current role, Nicky led development of bioinformatics infrastructure to establish a new clinical diagnostic service for ICCs within the Royal Brompton Hospital, using next-generation sequencing (NGS).